Smithfield, South Australia: Early Settlement

+Smithfield Recreation Park

+A committee under the leadership of Joseph Blake junior was formed to established the Smithfield Recreation Park.
+The site chosen was on the corner of Main North Road and Anderson Walk which was approximately 12 acres and was purchased by a Trust which was established with Henry Joseph Twelftree, Frank Thomas Judd, William Kelly Adams, Melville Galbraith Smith and Joseph Blake as the Trustees.
+The sum of £140 was raised by subscriptions, and the balance was supplemented by a sports and fete, which was duly held on Saturday, April 19, 1923.
+The effort resulted in a return of £145, which after paying the outstanding liabilities, left a balance of £80 to be expended on improvements.

+On 10 September 1974 the land was transferred by the Trustees to the District Council of Munno Para which merged with the City of Elizabeth to form the City of Playford in 1997.

+Smithfield Sports & Social Club is the current tenant and the oval is used by the Smithfield Cricket and Smithfield Football Clubs.

 Smithfield Speedway

 A 1 mi speedway track was built in the Smithfield area in 1926 by the Motorcycle Club of South Australia.
 The exact location may have been in what is now Elizabeth Downs.
 The Smithfield Speedway was believed to be the first in the world to be promoted by a motorcycle club.
 The first meeting was scheduled for Wednesday 13 October 1926, but postponed to Saturday 16 October due to poor weather.
 The first race meeting was held before the grandstands were built, and the new track generated a lot of dust.
 The track was on the east side of the Gawler Road, a little south of Smithfield township, in a paddock of 80 acre.
 It appears to have only operated until about 1930.

 World War 2

 During the Second World war, the government built some munitions/ordinance factory and storage facility here.
 Parts of it were demolished in later years.